coopersimon/oxide-7/README.md

 * Chrono Trigger (works pretty well.
 Audio works ok in title, broken in first intro scene, then audio is recognisable but broken from then on.)
 * Pilotwings (uses interlacing)
 * Super Baseball 2020 (looks and sounds good)
 * Dragon Quest 3 (now works.
-Graphics look mostly ok but text boxes are corrupted.
+Graphics look good.
 Audio is mostly good, a bit glitched in the intro.)
 * Final Fantasy V (quite a lot of incorrect tiles / priorities throughout, overworld is not visible.
 Audio is pretty good)
 * FZero (graphics look completely corrupted, audio sounds pretty good.)
 * Gradius III (looks mostly ok, some odd graphical glitches, audio sounds pretty good.)